sixdouglas/shutters/README.md

 For the list of shutters and the user, I'm using the [NeDB](https://github.com/louischatriot/nedb).
 This is a Mongo like in-memory database.
 The DB content is saved on the HDD in the db directory.

-The web framework is [Express](https://github.com/expressjs/express) using Jade templating format.
+The web framework is [Express](https://github.com/expressjs/express) using Pug templating format.

-The password is encrypted using [Password-Hash](https://github.com/davidwood/password-hash).
+The password is encrypted using [bcrypt](https://github.com/kelektiv/node.bcrypt.js).

 The authentication is made using [Passport](https://github.com/jaredhanson/passport) and [Passport-local](https://github.com/jaredhanson/passport-local).